Alvsch/PLua/README.md

 ## Getting Started

+There are two ways to use PLua: via the traditional method (using `/plua` commands) or via the new direct plugin loading feature.

+### Traditional Method

 1. Install the plugin by downloading a pre-built binary or building from source.

 2. Copy the compiled `.so` or `.dll` file to your Pumpkin server's plugins directory.